PerfVec/PerfVec/README.md

 2. Get their instruction execution traces on many sampled architectures using gem5.
 This is similar to [Step 1](#gem5) of the first example.

-3. Generate a training dataset from all gem5 instruction execution traces.
+3. Generate a dataset for PerfVec.
+For each program that is intended to be used in training or testing, do the following.
-For each program, first generate an input file, similar to [Step 2](#inputgen) of the first example.
+    * Generate an input file.
+The process is identical to [Step 2](#inputgen) of the first example.
-Then generate an output file that combines instruction latencies on all microarchitectures serving as prediction targets, and convert it to the numpy memmap format used in training, using the following commands.
+    * Generate an output file that combines instruction latencies on all microarchitectures which serves as prediction targets, and convert it to the numpy memmap format used in training, using the following commands.

         ```
         ./DP/buildComOut <trace on uarch 1> <trace on uarch 2> ... <trace on uarch n>
         python -m DP.inst2mmap -t -l=<# instructions in combined output> <combined output>
         ```

-4. Create a config file for the generated data.
+5. Create a config file for the generated data.
 An example can be seen in `CFG/com_0522.py`.
 The following information is needed in the config file.
     * Put the path, input size, and output size of all training programs in `datasets`.